cryptape/ckb-transaction-cobuild-poc/dapp/README.md

 $ npm run tmTransferSpore
 ```

-The typed message will be printed out before signing.
+The message will be printed out before signing.
 In a real-life project, a
-popup window should be displayed to users to show these typed messages.
+popup window should be displayed to users to show these messages.

 ## Create and transfer Spore on testnet